 Why can't I see see my results after completing a survey?
 It says that my survey results are not available because the survey is incomplete, but I answered more than the required number of questions so I'm not sure what's up - is there something further I need to do?

-Look at the green progress bars in the upper left hand box and look for one or more that are not 100% filled.
+Look at the green progress bars under the progress tab and look for one or more that are not 100% filled.
 Go back into those sections and find the questions that were missed.
 Note that the green progress bars only track required questions, so those are the ones that you need to answer.
 Under the progress bar is the total number of required questions and how many have been answered, so this will tell you how many you have missed.
 If all required questions are complete and the results still do not show, then the results may be locked by an advisor.

 Why does the EFC Calculator have sections for Non-Custodial Parents if they are not used in the EFC calculations?

 The institutional methodology for the EFC calculation does not use the data from the non-custodial parents section of the EFC Calculator.
 This data is captured so that families and advisors have a complete picture of the student's financial situation.
 Some colleges that use the IM do require and use the non-custodial parent input.
 Based on the input on the non-custodial parent sections of the survey, it may be advantageous or disadvantageous to select schools that require this data.